cemasma/whatsappanalyzer/README.md

 If you send the negative words in a file via file address you can measure the aggression by these words.

-That file's content must be like this;
+This file's content must be like this;
 ```
 fuck you
 fuck
 shit
 ```

-After creation that file you can use it like this;
+After creation this file you can use it like this;
 ```sh
 ./analyzer --file "C:\chatrecord.txt" --negatives "C:\negatives.txt"
 ```